wehriam/simple-in-out/README.md

 });
 ```

-With stored access and refresh tokens:
+With access and refresh tokens:

 ```js
 var SimpleInOut = require("simple-in-out");